FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 Another issue we came across was that the P2P services acts similarly to a bluetooth connection as it uses WPS for security and as a result needs the user to hit accept for each file transfer.

-Another issue which was the most major was the once two devices were connected, one device would become the group owner and would act as the server while the rest would act as clients.
+Another significant issue was that once two devices were connected, one device would become the group owner and would act as the server while the rest would act as clients.
 The problem was that the group owner was only able to receive files and to become the group owner, you would have to disconnect and reconnect, meaning the user would have to accept the connection again which wasn't practical as if a waitress wanted to send an order to the kitchen, she could but then to get any updates on the status of the order, the waitress would have to accept the connection from the kitchen each time they wanted to change the order status.

 Lastly disconnecting from a group was not very consistent as the group was only destroyed after the group owner disconnected and the connection timeout was reached.
 This meant that users would may have tried to disconnect to an empty group while the other user may create a new group or their Status would change from available to either busy and wouldn't be able to be found by the searching devices.